learning-cubes/learn/README.md

 -------------

 The prototype requires Microsoft Z3 (https://github.com/Z3Prover/z3)for python and python to run.
-The easiest way to obtain z3 for python is with the pip-installer by typing:
+The easiest way to obtain z3 for python is with the pip3 installer by typing:

-        pip-install z3-solver
+        pip3 install z3-solver

 Running the prototype